Relocated Fixed-Point Iterations with Applications to Variable Stepsize Resolvent Splitting: Introduction

-Note that, in its current form, \eqref{eq:RDR} appears to require an extra resolvent evaluation as compared to the standard DR algorithm.
+The corresponding \emph{relocated DR algorithm} in the form of \eqref{eq:RFP} can therefore be expressed as Note that, in its current form, \eqref{eq:RDR} appears to require an extra resolvent evaluation as compared to the standard DR algorithm.
 However, this can be circumvented using the equivalent implementation described in Algorithm~\ref{a:DR-2}.
 For further details, see Proposition~\ref{p:DR-N-reformulation}.